Information from Form 990 filings are an integral part of creating Instrumentl's cultivation capabilities & rich funder insights:

 Why doesn’t this funder have 990 data and insights available?

-Only tax exempt organizations are required to file 990s with the IRS.
-Therefore, if the funder is a corporate entity or a governmental organization, they are not required to file 990s with the IRS and Instrumentl will not have insights and data for these funders.
-However, you can often find information about past grantees and other details by investigating the funder’s website.
+Only tax-exempt organizations are required to file 990s with the IRS.
+Therefore, if the funder is a corporate entity or a government organization, they are not required to file 990s with the IRS, and Instrumentl will not have insights and data for these funders.

 Why don’t I see more recent 990 data?